-These regulations were adopted by the District 29A Public Defender, Laura Powell, and became effective on December 19, 2018.
+These regulations were adopted by the Defender District 4 Public Defender, Daniel E. Potter and became effective on July 1, 2020.

-The regulations were updated to conform with the IDS Uniform Regulations for Appointment of Counsel mandated by G.S.
-7A-498.3(b1) and became effective December 19, 2019.
-Section IX.C List 2 was amended effective January 29, 2020.
+These regulations supersede any previous regulations in Carteret, Craven, or Pamlico County and were adopted on the above date to conform with the IDS Uniform Regulations for Appointment of Counsel mandated by G.S.
+7A-498.3(b1).
+A ministerial revision was completed on January 26, 2024 to conform these regulations to the renumbering of defender districts pursuant to S.L.
+2023-134.